14/03/2023

 Seeding Density: The optimal seeding density for SH-SY5Y is 1 x 104 cells/cm2.
 SH-SY5Y cultures consist of both adherent and floating cells.

-Growth Medium: DMEM media supplemented with 3.0 g/L glucose, 10% FBS, and 2.5 mM L-glutamine is ideal for growing the SH-SY5Y cell line.
+Growth Medium: DMEM:Ham's F12 media supplemented with 3.1 g/L glucose, 10% FBS, and 1.6 mM L-glutamine is ideal for growing the SH-SY5Y cell line.

 Growth Conditions (Temperature, CO2): SH-SY5Y cells are grown at 37°C temperature in a humidified incubator with a 5% CO2 supply.